‘British’ represents quality

 Be Visible on Baidu, the largest Chinese Search Engine.

 The next step is to make the website visible on Baidu.
 You need to appear based on certain keyword searches in English and Mandarin Characters such as ‘British Fashion’ or ‘British Brand’.
 The most effective way to generate leads is to be ranked highly in the natural search results.
-This is achieved through creating quality Chinese content, having backlinks, references and quality website audit.
+This is achieved by creating quality Chinese content, having backlinks, references and quality website audit.

 Paid advertising links (PPC) and banner ads are also effective, especially for market entry.
 A combination of the two approaches works best but the highest quality consumer leads always come from the natural search results.

 Social media for branding in China is vital.
 WeChat is the largest platform with over 800 million registered users.
-Creating an ‘offical account’ here acts like a mini-site and is arguably more important than you website.. certainly for branding purposes.
+Creating an ‘offical account’ here acts like a mini-site and is arguably more important than your website.. certainly for branding purposes.
 You need to attract followers with great content and exclusive offers and promotions via WeChat.
 You can also offer customer services on the platform which is increasingly popular.
 WeChat is such an integrated service, Chinese consumers expect to be able to interact with brands now in chat groups.

 Forums are yesterday’s news in Europe, America and Australia but in much of Asia and particularly China they are still very popular.
 Appearing on search results, often before an official site, will be the forums.
 Forum posts are important because they come from other consumers, not from the brand itself.
 You need to develop a positive reputation here with conversions, threads, comments and content.
-It is thought to be 5 times more effective if the message comes from other consumers, especially in collectivist China where the views of peers is vitally important.
+It is thought to be 5 times more effective if the message comes from other consumers, especially in collectivist China where the views of peers are vitally important.

 Adapting and tailoring content.

-How do you communicate this sense of ‘British quality’ in the best way for this market.
+How do you communicate this sense of ‘British quality’ in the best way for this market?
 Feature Chinese models and tap into the attractiveness of an international lifestyle, a globalized world where China and Britain are closer than ever.
 It is important to not just translate content directly, it needs to be re-worked in Mandarin to best communicate the message.